Table of content

 Make sure that the user of your web server (often www-data or apache) has write permissions on these folders.
 Without the correct permissions, the installation will fail and TYPO3 will not work correctly.

-Step 4: Create New Database
+Step 4: Create new database

 4.1 Log in to your hosting control panel: